mi-doc/average_forecast/README.md

 * [Setup](#setup)

 ## General info
-This application collects current weather data for a requested location from a number of weather forecasters (for diversity) and calculates average numbers.
+This programm requests current weather readings for a specified location from several weather forecasters (for diversity) and shows averaged data.

 ## Technologies
-- Python 3.9
+- Python 3.10
 - Django 4.0
 - Celery, Redis
 - Geocoder (service to find a place by keyword)